sumowll/BD4H-Bootcamp/web/hadoop-hbase.md

 Apache HBase is a distributed column-oriented database built on top of the Hadoop file system.
 Use HBase when you need random, realtime read/write access to your Big Data.
 It provides a convenient interactive shell as well as a Java API.

 # Interactive Shell
-You can start the HBase interactive shell using `hbase shell` command.
-You will get
+You can start the HBase interactive shell using the command `hbase shell`.
+After entering this command, you will see the following output:

 ```
 HBase Shell; enter 'help<RETURN>' for list of supported commands.